ENHANCE-PET/FALCON/README.md

 </p>

-FALCON (Fast algorithms for motion correction) is a python wrapper program for the ITK based 'greedy' diffeomorphism registration binaries (LDDMM and Sym Diff Demons) to perform image-based PET motion correction (both head and total-body).
-It uses diffemorphisms that are almost inverse consistent to rapidly align dynamic PET images.
+`FALCON` (Fast algorithms for motion correction) is a python wrapper program for the ITK based 'greedy' diffeomorphism registration binaries (LDDMM and Sym Diff Demons) to perform image-based PET motion correction (both head and total-body).
+It uses diffemorphisms that are 'almost' inverse consistent to rapidly align dynamic PET images.

 ## ⛔️ Hard requirements